Mayor Richard C. Irvin

 The first person in his family to matriculate to college, Mayor Irvin obtained a Bachelor of Arts from Robert Morris University and a Juris Doctorate from Northern Illinois University School of Law.

 He practiced law as an assistant state’s attorney for the Cook County State’s Attorney’s Office, a prosecutor for Kane County State's Attorney's Office and as a community-based prosecutor for and founder of the transformative Weed and Seed Program in Aurora before opening his private law practice in downtown Aurora.

-A proud Veteran of the U.S. Army, Mayor Irvin served in Desert Shield and Desert Storm.
-He has taught at Robert Morris College, Northern Illinois University and as a substitute teacher at East Aurora School District 131.
+A former educator at all of his alma maters, Irvin was also an adjunct professor at Robert Morris College and Northern Illinois University and a substitute teacher at East Aurora School District 131.

 In 2007, Irvin made history as the first African-American male elected to the Aurora City Council as an alderman-at-large.
 Elected for three consecutive terms, he served for 10 years - yielding the final two years of his third term when he was elected mayor in 2017.

 In just the first term of Irvin’s mayoral administration, Aurora has seen unprecedented generational progress in public safety, technology, education, community engagement, small business growth, and economic development, including the rebirth of iconic buildings – which were vacant for decades – such as the Terminal, Hobbs, and Keystone buildings in downtown Aurora and this former Copley Hospital on Aurora’s eastside.